Open-ET/openet-core/README.rst

 Interpolation
 -------------

-The OpenET "interp" module provides functions for interpolating the image based ET estimates from the models (primarily from Landsat images) to a daily time step then aggregating to custom time periods (such as monthly or annual).
+The OpenET "interpolate" module provides functions for interpolating the image based ET estimates from the models (primarily from Landsat images) to a daily time step then aggregating to custom time periods (such as monthly or annual).

 Installation
 ============